Takeru Segawa: Fighting style

 Takeru is notable for using a high volume and variety of front leg kicks.
 He makes use of the lead leg push kicks and snap kicks.
 True to his karate background, he uses the lead leg round and triangle kick as well, which he will throw should his opponent circle to the left.
 Alongside these, he uses the lead leg head kick.
 To transfer power into his lead leg, however, Takeru must first place his rear leg underneath his center of gravity, which leaves him exposed on one leg, squared and without an option to retreat, should his lead leg kick be deflected or round kick blocked.
 To adjust to this when fighting southpaws, he sticks to step up lead leg low kicks and rear leg knees.

-The lead leg attack don't merely serve to score points, or debilitate and exhaust opponents, but to push the opponent to the ropes.
+The lead leg attack do not merely serve to score points, or debilitate and exhaust opponents, but to push the opponent to the ropes.
 His main strikes, once the opponent is backed up, are the right hook to the body and the stepping right knee.
 He'll combine the right hook with the left hook to the head, or combine a right-left to the body.
 Due to his ability to strike with the lead leg, he'll often use it to feint a kick, before placing his leg down on the mat and throwing power strikes.